Presentations on Long Island Lighthouse History

-Looking for a program for a public or private group?
-I might be able to help you with a choice of four fun and informative programs.
-Many of these presentations are public events, and you'll see them listed on my Events page.
 If you have a group that would like a private presentation, you may request one.
-I prefer to stay in Nassau or Suffolk County, but might consider traveling if I only incur minimal expenses (I have also given presentations in Florida, Connecticut, and upstate New York).
-Be sure to give me as much information as possible on your group, your location, and the desired program, date and time.
+We prefer to stay in Nassau or Suffolk County, but might be able to handle off-island requests.
+Be sure to give us as much information as possible on your group, your location, and the desired date and time.

-This is my most popular program.
-In this presentation, we explore the vast lighthouse legacy of the Long Island, NY area, based on my experiences as a local historical researcher, preservationist, author, and lighthouse buff.
+In our program on Long Island lighthouse history, we explore the area's vast lighthouse legacy, based on our experiences as a researchers and preservationists.
 More than 24 historic light stations and 200 years of history are included.

 Cold Spring Harbor